ChainSafe/ChainBridge/docs/local.md

 ## Running A Relayer

-Here is an example config file for a single relayer using the contracts we deployed.
+Here is an example config file for a single relayer ("Alice") using the contracts we've deployed.

 ```json
 {